Deducteam/lambdapi/doc/structure.md

-Structure of directories and files
+Overview of directories and files
 ----------------------------------

 * `doc/`: documentation

-     - `DOCUMENTATION.md`: entry point of the documentation, each topic being developed in a `.md` file of the `doc/sections` directory
+     - `DOCUMENTATION.md`: entry point of the documentation, each topic being developed in a separate `.md` file
      - `PERFS.md`: a comparison of performances of Dedukti 2.6 and Lambdapi
      - `syntax.bnf`: BNF grammar of Lambdapi